Social Networking Sites, Depression, and Anxiety

 The social media platform itself—Facebook, Instagram, Twitter, TikTok, Linked In, etc—plays an important role in how it affects mental health.
 Some platforms may be doing a better job providing social resources to users with depression compared to others (a topic that we’ll compare in the future).
 Is the platform pushing unrealistic standards?
 Is it good at weeding out false information?
 Ugh, that influencer is so much prettier than me.
 His vacation photos are incredible, he must be living the good life.
 These small thoughts can add up and affect how you feel about yourself and your life satisfaction.

-Social comparison and feeling like you’re always experiencing negativity online are some of the biggest ways our minds play tricks on us and raise the risk for social anxiety.
+Social comparison and feeling like you’re always experiencing negativity online are some of the biggest ways our minds play tricks on us and raise the risk of social anxiety.
 How many likes will I get?
 Why would someone leave a comment like that?
 That said, people who experience high social anxiety mainly use social media for casual browsing and private communication, rather than creating and posting content.

 Am I Addicted to Social Media?